lmfit/lmfit-py/doc/parameters.rst

         model = v['amp'] * np.sin(x * v['omega'] + v['shift']) * np.exp(-x*x*v['decay'])
         return model - data

-The results are identical, and the difference is a stylisic choice.
+The results are identical, and the difference is a stylistic choice.